 Water sparingly, especially over winter.
 Aloe vera looks wonderful in a hanging planter, or in a small pot on the vanity.

-The Zanzibar gem is one of the best plants for the bathroom as it tolerates very low light.
+The Zanzibar gem, also known simply as ZZ plant, is one of the best plants for the bathroom as it tolerates very low light.
 This is great news if your bathroom is a little on the darker side and means you don’t need to place it near a window like other bathroom-loving plants.